Arnaiz23/TuManga/Documentation/Documentation.md

 * Slider in Home
 * Update address in AddressAccount (or change "Editar" by "Ver")
 * Update the documents without spinner
-* Payment -> !address and !billing Not validation
+* Search -> In responsive miss the input

 ### Views for public